 Unusual Options Activity Insight: Walgreens Boots Alliance

-On Tuesday, shares of Walgreens Boots Alliance (NASDAQ:WBA) saw unusual options activity.
-After the option alert, the stock price moved up to $47.76.
+Shares of Walgreens Boots Alliance (NASDAQ:WBA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $46.73.

 - Trade Type: CALL